Malaval-Ren/ConvM/ReadMe.md

-   -rled                        - decompress with rle algorithms file -2bmp                        - convert .scr, .shr, .pnt, .pic to .bmp -2pic                        - convert .bmp to .pic -ncpl                        - display tle line number with color index not used in .pic -apbm4                       - add palette to .bmp 16 to 256 colors -ipbm8 <lin> <lin>           - insert palette 16 colors to .bmp 256 colors at lines -swap <col> <col>            - swap 2 colors in palette and bitmap
+   -rled                        - decompress with rle algorithms file -2bmp                        - convert .scr, .shr, .pnt, .pic to .bmp -2pic                        - convert .bmp to .pic -brcc                        - reduce color chart from 0..256 in R G B (bmp) to 0..15 in R G B (pic) -ncpl                        - display tle line number with color index not used in .pic and .bmp -apbm4                       - add palette to .bmp 16 to 256 colors -ipbm8 <lin> <lin>           - insert palette 16 colors to .bmp 256 colors at lines -swap <col> <col>            - swap 2 colors in palette and bitmap